theochem/tinydft/README.rst

   exchange(-correlation) potential and the grid transformation.

-- The numerical integration and differentiation algorithms should be accurate enough to approximately 6 significant digits in the total energy (not fully tested yet).
-For this reason, the spectral method with Legendre polynomials is used.
+- The numerical integration and differentiation algorithms should be accurate enough to at least 3 significant digits in the total energy, but in many cases the numerical accuracy is better.
+(The pseudo-spectral method with Legendre polynomials is used.)

 - The total number of lines should be minimal and the source-code should be easy to understand, provided some background in DFT and spectral methods.